 Some experts define low blood pressure as readings lower than 90 mm Hg systolic or 60 mm Hg diastolic.
 If either number is below that, your pressure is lower than normal.

 A sudden fall in blood pressure can be dangerous.
-A change of just 20 mm Hg — a drop from 110 systolic to 90 mm Hg systolic, for example — can cause dizziness and fainting when the brain fails to receive an adequate supply of blood.
-And big plunges, such as those caused by uncontrolled bleeding, severe infections or allergic reactions, can be life-threatening.
+A change of just 20 mm Hg — a drop from 110 systolic to 90 mm Hg systolic, for example — can cause dizziness and fainting when the brain fails to receive enough blood.
+And big drops, such as those caused by uncontrolled bleeding, severe infections or allergic reactions, can be life-threatening.

 Conditions that can cause low blood pressure